MokeEire/yuyutsu/src/routes/posts/dubois-routes/+page.md

 ```

 Using Svelte, I created an SVG `<path>` element for each route, and used the [`draw`](https://svelte.dev/docs/svelte-transition#draw) transition to animate the routes from their source to their destination.
+I still need to learn to curve the paths into arcs when using coordinates.

 ## Draw the regions

+Next I needed to draw the different regions on the plot - the dark areas for the locations African slaves were primarily transported from and to, and the lighter areas to indicate the wide reach of both the capturing and migration that occurred.
 I ran into an interesting problem when drawing the regions - [the points of polygon geometries need to be arranged in anti-clockwise order](https://imfeld.dev/writing/introduction_to_geojson).
 Unfortunately I had not adhered to this rule when creating the polygons and I didn't really want to go back and re-do all that work.
 Thankfully, there is a library that will rearrange the points to be in the order you need: [`turf.js`](https://turfjs.org/docs/#rewind) (also see [this StackOverflow post](https://stackoverflow.com/questions/49311001/d3-js-drawing-geojson-incorrectly)).
 With this problem solved, I drew the regions and used Svelte's [`fade`](https://svelte.dev/docs/svelte-transition#fade) transition on the destination shapes.
 This transition, in combination with the animated routes, are meant to emphasize Du Bois' static representation of the migration of slaves beyond their initial landing point.

 # References